collapsed-stacks/startups/questions/3067/do-pivots-increase-a-startups-odds-of-success.md

 - tagged: `investment`, `pivoting`
 - score: 2

-<p>It appears that statistically speaking <a href="http://techcrunch.com/2013/11/02/welcome-to-the-unicorn-club/" rel="nofollow">huge pivots after starting down different initial path are outliers</a> when it comes to companies that experience massive growth. </p>
+It appears that statistically speaking [huge pivots after starting down different initial path are outliers](http://techcrunch.com/2013/11/02/welcome-to-the-unicorn-club/) when it comes to companies that experience massive growth.

-<p>Is there any reason to believe that pivots increase the odds of limited future returns?</p>
+Is there any reason to believe that pivots increase the odds of limited future returns?